 Here is a plumeria wedding cake I designed recently.
-The theme flowers were plumeria (also commonly known as frangipani flowers) and the overall intention was to create a cake with minimal decoration, keeping it simple yet elegant.
+The theme flowers were plumeria.
+Plumeria flowers are also known as frangipani.
+And the overall intention was to create a wedding cake with minimal decoration, keeping it simple yet elegant.

-The cake itself was easy to assemble, and having made the flowers in advance, it was quite a breeze to set the cake up!
+The wedding cake itself was easy to assemble.
+Having made the flowers in advance, it was quite a breeze to set the wedding cake up!

-Cake - This was a 2 tier cake, with the bottom tier measuring 9 inches round while the top was 6 inches round.
-The height of each tier was 6 inches, as such the total height of the cake without any decoration on the top was 12 inches.
-I used my butter pound cake recipe for the cake, and if you intend to use the same recipe, please do note that since my cakes were 6 inches high, I had to increase the calculated recipes for 6 inches and 9 inches round cakes by 1.5 times as my recipes were calculated to produce cakes that are 4 inches tall.
+- Cake - This was a 2 tier cake.
+The bottom tier measured 9 inches round while the top was 6 inches round.
+The height of each tier was 6 inches, hence the total height of the cake without any decoration on the top was 12 inches.
+I used my butter pound cake recipe for the cake.
+If you intend to use the same recipe, please do note that since this cake tiers are 6 inches high, you would need to increase the calculated recipes for 6 inches and 9 inches round cakes by 1.5 times as my recipes were calculated to produce cakes that are 4 inches tall.

-Fondant - I used Satin Ice white fondant to cover both cakes.
-Satin Ice works best of me and I use it for all my fondant cakes.
+- Fondant - I used Satin Ice white fondant to cover both cakes.
+Satin Ice works best for me and I use it for all my fondant cakes.

-'Love Birds' topper - this was a ready made topper I purchased from a local cake decorating supply shop.
+- Mr and Mrs wedding cake topper - this was a ready-made wedding topper I purchased from a local cake decorating supply shop.
 It was made of glitter paper and attached to a white lollipop pick.

-Fondant glue - I made this glue using CMC powder and used it to stick the plumeria flowers onto the cake as well as to attach the gold ribbon on the cake.
+- Fondant glue - I made this glue using CMC powder and used it to stick the plumeria flowers onto the wedding cake as well as to attach the gold ribbon to the cake.

 And this is how I assembled the plumeria wedding cake:

-Next, I poked the glitter "Mr & Mrs" topper in the center of the top tier.
-And placed two gum paste plumerias on the front of the topper (I secured the flowers with a little fondant glue)
+- Next, I poked the glitter "Mr & Mrs" topper in the center of the top tier.
+And placed two gum paste plumerias on the front of the topper.
+These were secured in place with some fondant glue.

-Next, I started arranging the balance plumerias on the bottom of the first tier.
+- Next, I started arranging the remaining plumerias on the bottom of the first tier.

-And I secured the flowers in place with fondant glue.
-And this is how it looked like:
+- I secured the plumeria flowers in place with fondant glue.
+This is how they looked like on the wedding cake: